6012

 The Importance of Keeping an Eye on Your Battery

 Unfortunately, batteries also fail.
 In fact, over 90% of UPS failures are due to battery faults.
 And your battery strings may not be load-tested terribly often.
+Without proper monitoring, your UPS battery backups could leave your site vulnerable to power failures.
 So your UPS Battery Backup may not always be in shape to take over primary power in the event of a failure.

 Battery strength wanes with time.
 If the backup system employs a string of batteries, even a single battery falling outside its normal range can damage the entire string.
 If this is the case, when primary power fails, your backup may not be there to keep your site online.